 2. Have sophomore standing

-You should have at least sophomore standing to study abroad.
+You should have at least sophomore standing to apply to study abroad.
 Transfer students need to have completed at least one semester at UVM before applying to study abroad.
 Seniors may study abroad, but residency requirements state that 30 of your final 45 credits must be taken at UVM (so: if during your last three semesters you take 15 credits each semester, you can spend one of those semesters abroad).

 3. Have a minimum GPA of 2.50